National Popcorn Day falls annually on January 19, and while the origins of this bizarre holiday are unknown, don’t let that pop your corn!

 Popcorn is the only type of corn that will pop.

-It has been round for thousands of years, so even the cave men could have eaten it while watching a film.
+It has been around for thousands of years, so even the cavemen could have eaten it while watching a film.

 Popcorn At The Movies

 Popcorn was introduced to cinemas and theaters in 1912, although the owners were not too keen on selling it because they thought it would be a distraction from the film.

 Although later, they realized it wasn’t so bad.

 This was done quite well at the start, but when popcorn was being sold outside of the cinemas/theaters, the owners were becoming very concerned that this would ruin it for their businesses when actually it made business better.

 These days, popcorn alone reaches a greater profit than actually selling film tickets, especially in America.